-Even as a dietetic student with limited experience, I have already encountered this statement several times, “Oh, I don’t use salt.
+Nutritionists commonly encounter this statement: “Oh, I don’t use salt.
 I use sea salt.”
 Or pink himalayan salt.
 Or some other new-fangled, grind-in-the-bottle variety of salt.
 Often, the next statement is something along the lines of, “It’s healthier.
 It’s less processed.”
-As a dietetic professional-in-training, this is a frustrating misconception to come across, but an understandable one, given the way these “artisan salts” are marketed.
+This is a frustrating misconception to come across, but an understandable one, given the way these “artisan salts” are marketed.

 Let’s also look at this concept of “processing.”
 The term is used very loosely, typically to describe junk foods.
 However, “processing” can mean something as simple as plucking an apple from a tree, loading it into a crate, and shipping it to a grocery store.
 Anything that you pick up at the supermarket is processed.
 In fact, anything that you pick from your own garden and carry inside has just been processed, to a certain extent.
 Sea salt is processed the same way.
 Although practices vary by company, salt is typically extracted from the water, rinsed a few times, and then allowed to dry fully.
 After this point, it heads to the factory and is loaded onto a conveyor belt for further processing, kilning, and packaging.
 Table salt is mined from underground deposits and undergoes a similar process with the addition of iodine and an additive to prevent clumping.